MercaderLabAnatomy/CoVasc_DataApp/README.md

+Supplementary Table  1_Survival and Experiment Information: The table shows all experiments identified by the Experiment ID and type of experiment.
+For each experiment, the drugs used with their respective concentration, how many larvae were treated and how many survived is shown.
+The survival rate was calculated.
+Furthermore, it is indicated how many larvae were imaged and the comment column contains information about changes in the standard experimental procedure.

  Measurements Morphology Assay: Collection of all results per larva from the morphology assay, measured on the images acquired by automated microscopy.

  Measurements Behavior Assay: Collection of all results from the behavior assay per larva, calculated from the tracking data of the swimming recording chamber.